matteomaspero/Manual-gold-FM-localisation/README.md

-# Welcome to the code to analyse accuracy and precision of manual localisation of intra-prostatic gold Fiducial Marker (FM)
+# Welcome to the code to analyse inter-observer accuracy and precision of manual localisation of intra-prostatic gold Fiducial Marker (FM)

 This work aims at presenting the analysis related to the article recently submitted to Radiation Oncology by Maspero Matteo and co-workers (2017) about intra-prostatic FM localisation on sole MR images.
 Note that the code will be published upon publication of the related manuscript.
 ## What can you find here?